 Many moms have a toolkit that they use on a daily basis.
 This usually includes a diary and calendar.
 Make sure that there is sufficient space on your calendar to be able to add stickers and notes.

-At the beginning of the year go through your diary and copy across any important dates such as birthdays, holidays, etc. A diary with a weekly view is best, to provide an overview of the week ahead.
+At the beginning of the year go through your diary and copy across any important dates such as birthdays, holidays, etc. Look for the best diary with a weekly view to provide an overview of the week ahead.
 Space for writing lists is also useful.
 As well as writing down birthdays, add a heads up a week or two in advance to give you time to prepare.

 Your calendar will contain all the daily minutiae, such as sports days, clubs, after school activities, etc. Color-coordinated stickers are useful to help you see at a glance what’s coming up.
 Don’t plan too far ahead with your calendar as things tend to change.